MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Capacity-Achieving MiLAC Architectures

 \subsection{A Family of Capacity-Achieving MiLAC Architectures}

 As the circuit complexity of a fully-connected \gls{milac} becomes prohibitive when the number of antennas grows high, we are interested in alternative capacity-achieving \gls{milac} architectures with a reduced circuit complexity.
-Before providing a sufficient condition for a \gls{milac} architecture to be capacity-achieving, we introduce the concept of center graph. \begin{definition} A center graph with center size $Q$ is a graph that contains $Q$ vertices, denoted as central vertices, each connected to all other vertices, while the remaining vertices are only connected to the central vertices. \end{definition} As an illustrative example, we report a center graph on $N$ vertices with center size $Q=4$ in Fig.~\ref{fig:center}, where the central vertices are $V_1$, $V_2$, $V_3$, and $V_4$.
+Before providing a sufficient condition for a \gls{milac} architecture to be capacity-achieving, we introduce the concept of center graph. \begin{definition} A center graph with center size $Q$ is a graph that contains $Q$ vertices, denoted as central vertices, each connected to all other vertices, while the remaining vertices are only connected to the central vertices. \end{definition} As an illustrative example, we report in Fig.~\ref{fig:center} a center graph on $N$ vertices with center size $Q=4$.
+The central vertices are $V_1$, $V_2$, $V_3$, and $V_4$, which are connected to all vertices, while the other $N-4$ vertices are connected only to the central vertices.
 We denote a \gls{milac} with associated graph being a center graph as a stem-connected \gls{milac}, following the terminology introduced in \gls{bd-ris} literature \cite{zho24,wu25}.

 Based on this definition of center graph, the following proposition gives a sufficient condition for a transmitter-side \gls{milac} architecture to satisfy \eqref{eq:tx-cond1} for any $\bar{\mathbf{V}}$, i.e., for being capacity-achieving. \begin{proposition} A transmitter-side \gls{milac} with associated graph $\mathcal{G}$ is capacity-achieving if $\mathcal{G}$ is a center graph with center size $Q=2N_S-1$ and its central vertices include the $N_S$ vertices corresponding to the input ports of the \gls{milac}. \end{proposition} \begin{proof} This proposition is proven in Section~\ref{sec:tx}, where we optimize \gls{milac} architectures satisfying this sufficient condition with a closed-form solution that fulfills \eqref{eq:tx-cond1} for any $\bar{\mathbf{V}}$. \end{proof} Fig.~\ref{fig:center-tx}(a) shows the graph corresponding to a stem-connected \gls{milac} at the transmitter, having center size $Q=2N_S-1$.
 Note that the central vertices include all the $N_S$ vertices associated with the input ports (in red), i.e., $V_1,\ldots,V_{N_S}$.
 In addition, the central vertices also include $N_S-1$ vertices associated with any $N_S-1$ output ports (in green), which are $V_{N_S+1},\ldots,V_{2N_S-1}$ in Fig.~\ref{fig:center-tx}(a).
 Since in this graph the first $2N_S-1$ vertices are connected to all other vertices, the susceptance matrix of the corresponding \gls{milac} is constrained as $\mathbf{B}_F\in\mathcal{B}_F$, where